peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger[] DivRem(
         PeterO.Numbers.EInteger divisor);

-Divides this object by another arbitrary-precision integer and returns the quotient and remainder.
+Divides this arbitrary-precision integer by another arbitrary-precision integer and returns a two-item array containing the result of the division and the remainder, in that order.
+The result of the division is rounded down (the fractional part is discarded).
+Except if the result of the division is 0, it will be negative if this arbitrary-precision integer is positive and the other arbitrary-precision integer is negative, or vice versa, and will be positive if both are positive or both are negative.
+The remainder is the number that remains when the absolute value of this arbitrary-precision integer is divided by the absolute value of the other arbitrary-precision integer; the remainder has the same sign (positive or negative) as this arbitrary-precision integer.

 <b>Parameters:</b>